vuejs/vue-test-utils/docs/ja/guides/using-with-vuex.md

   })

   it('Renders state.inputValue in first p tag', () => {
-    const wrapper = mount(Actions, { store })
+    const wrapper = shallow(Actions, { store, localVue })
-    const p = wrapper.find('p')[0]
+    const p = wrapper.find('p')
     expect(p.text()).toBe(getters.inputValue())
   })

   it('Renders state.clicks in second p tag', () => {
-    const wrapper = mount(Actions, { store })
+    const wrapper = shallow(Actions, { store, localVue })
-    const p = wrapper.find('p')[1]
+    const p = wrapper.findAll('p').at(1)
     expect(p.text()).toBe(getters.clicks().toString())
   })
 })
 ```
 This test is similar to our actions test.
-We create a mock store before each test, pass it as an option when we call mount, and assert that the value returned by our mock getters is being rendered.
+We create a mock store before each test, pass it as an option when we call shallow, and assert that the value returned by our mock getters is being rendered.

 This is great, but what if we want to check our getters are returning the correct part of our state?